ink-waffle/CERN_Beamline/README.md

 # Estimating the Movement of Charged Particle Near the Superconductor <br>
 ## I. Setting Up Differential Equations <br>
-To get the force acting on a charge we will use method of images, as described in Yang, Z. J. Focusing a charged-particle beam by a superconductor, 1996.<br>
+To get the force acting on a charge we will use method of images [1].<br>
 - For a **moving charge q**, its vertically flipped image (assuming plane of Superconductor is aligned at **y=0**) is constructed, with the charge **-q**, as shown in the figure below. <br>
 ![image](/figures/figure1.png)<br>
 - From that image, Induced Magnetic Field **B**, and hence the **Lorentz Force** acting on a particle can be determined:<br>